 Gender reveal ideas with siblings

 Looking to share your baby’s gender with siblings?
 Here are some creative gender reveal ideas specifically geared towards kids!
+Another easy gender reveal idea for siblings is as simple as covering up a bowl of pink or blue ice cream or colored candy.

 23. Play dough